Trouble with Words: Reading and the Dyslexic Student

 By Bob Georgeff, M.A.

 In 2011, the National Institutes of Health funded a study that found that dyslexia is not tied to IQ*.
 So why do some children struggle to learn to read despite average or higher intelligence and excellent instruction by a diligent parent, tutor or teacher?
 Why, when they're trying their best, do these children become frustrated, making what appear to be careless errors?
 Sometimes they are even called "lazy" by teachers or others.
 Frequently, the reason behind their struggle is a weakness in their processing of speech sounds.
 The name used to describe this auditory processing weakness is dyslexia.
-The word dyslexia comes from the prefix, "dys," or “trouble with” and the root, "lex," which means “words.”
+The word dyslexia comes from the prefix, "dys," or “trouble with” and the root, "lex," or “words.”

 The International Dyslexia Association's adopted a definition of Dyslexia in 2002 as follows: